vykuang/nba-stats-streamlit/docs/docker.md

 Only sent the `pyproject.toml` in to build the image because I didn't want to build a whole venv just for the .lock file.
 Build takes longer.

 It actually takes much longer, and doesn't allow deterministic builds, depending on how the `.toml` is written.
-If such an image is already built, `exec` inside the image`, `cat\` the poetry.lock file, and paste it to local dir.
+If such an image is already built, `exec` inside the image, `cat` the poetry.lock file, and paste it to local dir.
 If it hasn't been built yet, it's faster to build the venv locally to obtain the lock file, and build the image off of that.

 ```bash
 docker build -f model.Dockerfile -t nba-streamlit/model .